-&lt;sup>66 As stated earlier, the New Markets Tax Credit Program ("NMTC") is not referenced in the proposed law.
+67 As stated earlier, the New Markets Tax Credit Program ("NMTC") is not referenced in the proposed law.
 However, this standard seems to be based on the definition of Low-Income Community in IRC Sec.
 45D(e) relating to NMTC.
 However, NMTC is based solely on the project's census tract and does not allow any other tracts, contiguous or not, to be taken into account.

-&lt;sup>67 Technically, the High Poverty and the 80% AMI standards are listed as separate tests under the Good Neighbor Approach.
+68 Technically, the High Poverty and the 80% AMI standards are listed as separate tests under the Good Neighbor Approach.

+69 See http://beta.bls.gov/dataViewer/view/timeseries/LAUCN36061000000003 searching for an approach that relies upon valid factors other than unemployment rates that would support TEA status.70

-&lt;sup>68 See http://beta.bls.gov/dataViewer/view/timeseries/LAUCN360610000000003 the NMTC Thresholds than the Unemployment Thresholds.
-As explained in that section, this is partly attributable to the fact that the NMTC eligibility relies upon 2010 census data, a period when the economy was much weaker than today.
+The maps in "NYC Data, Tables and Maps" (Section II) reflect the High Unemployment Threshold separate from the High Poverty and 80% AMI Threshold (the "NMTC Thresholds").
+The maps reveal that more tracts in Manhattan and Brooklyn meet the NMTC Thresholds than the Unemployment Thresholds.
+As further explained in that section, this is partly attributable to the fact that the NMTC eligibility relies upon 2010 census data, a period when the economy was much weaker than today.
 Presumably, Congress will designate the more appropriate data to be used for purposes of calculating these thresholds.
+71